KauanAg-devs/gmailandLinkedin-bot/README.md

 ## How To Use

+The script has been written and tested many times for use with the **_Microsoft Edge_** browser.
+Sometimes installing the **LATEST VERSION** of **_Microsoft Edge_** on your device is required for the correct operation of this automation software.

+Sometimes you need to manually download `msedgedriver.exe` from the Microsoft website: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/

+Enter the path to the downloaded `msedgedriver.exe` into `system variables`.

 Screen resolution and width is rather important when it comes to LinkedIn.
 <br> The script is tested on 1280px and 1366px screen width resolutions.
 It is working!

 ### Change Weekly: